mathewgomas-alfred/mathewgomas.io/reference_manual/preferences/color_selector_settings.rst

 These allow you to set the steps for the following actions:

 Make Brush Color Darker
-    This is defaultly set to :kbd:`K`  and uses the :guilabel:`lightness`  steps.
+    This is defaultly set to :kbd:`K` key and uses the :guilabel:`lightness` steps.
 This uses luminance when possible.
 Make Brush Color Lighter
-    This is defaultly set to :kbd:`L`  and uses the :guilabel:`lightness`  steps.
+    This is defaultly set to :kbd:`L` key and uses the :guilabel:`lightness` steps.
 This uses luminance when possible.
 Make Brush Color More Saturated
     This is defaultly unset and uses the :guilabel:`saturation` steps.
 Make Brush Color More Desaturated
     This is defaultly unset and uses the :guilabel:`saturation` steps.
 Shift Brushcolor Hue clockwise
     This is defaultly unset and uses the :guilabel:`Hue` steps.
 Shift Brushcolor Hue counter-clockwise